hanielbaez/docs-1/libraries/README.md

 ## HASH Standard Library

 HASH provides a set of useful functions to help simplify simulation construction.
-These are provided through a standard library, `hash_stdlib`
+These are provided through a standard library, `hstd`

 Currently the Standard Library is only accessible in JavaScript; however, we're expanding this to include equivalent functions for Python and Rust.
 The Python language environment [also provides access to](https://docs.hash.ai/core/libraries/python-packages) a wide array of scientific Python packages_._